sdbeng/js-declarative/resources/declarative-imperative.md

 );

 Here, "Hello world!" will be wrapped in a <div> when this React element renders as HTML.
 While we can indeed nest React elements, remember the overall call just returns a single element.

+## Creating Elements Recap
+In the end, remember that React is only concerned with the View layer of our app.
+This is what the user sees and interacts with.
+As such, we can use .createElement() to render HTML onto a document.
+More often than not, however, you'll use a syntax extension to describe what your UI should look like.
+This syntax extension is known as JSX, and just looks similar to plain HTML written right into a JavaScript file.
+The JSX gets compiled down to calls to React's .createElement() method that outputs HTML to be rendered in the browser.

+A great mindset to have when building React apps is to think in components.
+Components represent the modularity and reusability of React.
+You can think of your component classes as factories that produce instances of components.
+These component classes should follow the single responsibility principle and just "do one thing".
+If it manages too many different tasks, it may be a good idea to decompose your component into smaller subcomponents.